 - Return on investment (ROI) is a metric used to evaluate the profitability of an investment.
 It’s calculated as a ratio between net income (or profit) and the costs of investment.
 It’s not synonymous with the interest rate.
 In P2P lending, your ROI will typically account for the received interest payments and other gains (such as bonuses, late fees, secondary market sale premiums, etc.) and losses (e.g., bad debt and platform fees).
 In short, ROI is a measure of what you get back compared to what you put in.

-- A ring-fence (or ring-fencing) in P2P lending refers to the principle of segregating the investor funds from the platform’s assets.
+A ring-fence (or ring-fencing) in P2P lending refers to the principle of segregating the investor funds from the platform’s assets.
 Its primary purpose is to ensure the investors’ full ownership over their funds so that, if the platform faces any financial issues or bankruptcy, investors’ assets won’t be seized or otherwise put at risk.
 Today, the UK and EU legislation requires all institutions that operate payment accounts to segregate non-used funds of their users.
-Find out more about how platforms secure your funds in our guide to ring-fence and protection of investor funds.

-- A secondary market is a place where you can either sell your investments or buy loans from other registered users on the platform.
+A secondary market is a place where you can either sell your investments or buy loans from other registered users on the platform.
 You can use a secondary market to exit your investments early and achieve quick liquidity.
 This usually comes at a cost – small fees are often charged by platforms on sales, and you might have to sell at a discount (a price below the loan value) to attract buyers.
 Unlike the primary market where the loans are first issued, a secondary market is an “extra” platform feature, and not all P2P lending sites offer it.
-Learn how to navigate secondary markets in our what is a secondary market explainer.

 - Secured Loan